alizajaz/MemoryGame/README.md

 > 4.https://www.google.com/

-This ares some sites that  *actually* help me get through this project.
+This are some sites that  *actually* help me get through this project.

 ### How the Game Work